Part One (Introductory)

 “ EMDR Australia affirms that the content and presentation of these trainings meets the curriculum requirements published by EMDRIA.“

-Presented by Associate Professor Chris Lee (2 days) CPD points: 14 hours for the workshop, and in addition, 7 hours Pre-workshop Preparation.
+Presented by Associate Professor Chris Lee or Dr Sarah Schubert.
+CPD points: 14 hours for the face-to-face training plus 7 hours Pre-workshop Preparation.

 The Workshop consists of two days of face to face training and approximately 6-7 hours of Pre-worskhop Preparation, which can be found at the following link.

 EMDR: Some background The focus of EMDR treatment is the resolution of emotional distress arising from incidents such as automobile accidents, assault, natural disasters, and combat trauma.
 In addition to PTSD, it is also being used as a treatment for disorders where earlier emotionally traumatic experiences are etiologically related to the person’s current distress.
 Hence it can be used as a component in the treatment of phobias, panic attacks, depression, substance abuse, complicated grief and personality disorder.
 EMDR works more rapidly and is less distressing to patients compared with exposure based therapy.
 The scientific evidence supporting EMDR as a treatment for traumatic memories is now substantial.
-A recent Cochrane review (2009) and the International Society for Traumatic Stress Studies (2009) confirmed EMDR meets criteria for evidence based practice.
-In 2013 the World Health Organisation and the Australian Centre for Posttraumatic Mental Health both endorsed EMDR as evidence based treatment for PTSD.
+In 2013 the World Health Organisation and the Australian Centre for Posttraumatic Mental Health (Phoenix Australia) both endorsed EMDR as evidence based treatment for PTSD.
 Bessell van der Kolk stated in a key note address to a combined Australian and New Zealand Psychological Society Conference “if you work with trauma you owe it to yourself and to your clients to know EMDR”.

 What you will learn in the standard training

 - Review the development of EMDR from its beginnings to the present day.